Godse's Children: Hindutva Terror in India: Narrative

-In the 2011 book, which has been labelled "contentious", Gatade introduces Mahatma Gandhi's murderer Nathuram Godse as "the first terrorist in independent India and Gandhi’s assassination as the first terrorist activity".
+In the 2011 book, which has been labelled "contentious", Gatade introduces Mahatma Gandhi's murderer Nathuram Godse as "the first terrorist in independent India" and the assassination of Mahatma Gandhi "as the first terrorist activity".
 In a 2012 review of Gatade's work, reviewer Rohini Hensman concurred that if terrorism is defined as violence in pursuit of a political goal, then the assassination of Gandhi "could indeed be seen as a terrorist act".

 Gatade depicts Godse as neither "just a representative of the Hindutva forces in whose hands he was a mere pawn", and focused not on the assassination itself by Godse as "a symbol of terrorism, a preamble of a wider politics of Hindu domination, a harbinger of Hindutva terrorism in India".

 In the book, Gatade also narrates how investigations into the 2006 Mumbai train bombings in India had "progressively revealed a unified or coordinated network of conspirators, all implicated with the RSS", centered on Indore.
 He asserts that the RSS has a strategy of outsourcing tension, while publicly disowning it, but that this subterfuge is "not vastly more credible than its disowning of Godse himself".